 How much to feed your dog

 So, moving on from that, how much you feed your dog depends on the breed, weight & age & possibly its health status.
 Roughly its approx. 2% of your adult dogs weight.
-Puppies are a different matter but you can read up on that separately (see Feed Your Dog Raw link below).
+Puppies are a different matter but you can read up on that separately (see Feed Your Dog Raw link below for a great book or two on this topic).
 So, what about bone to meat ratio if it's not already done for you in minced form?
 Some raw meaty bone options, like a chicken carcass, may have more bone than meat as does say a lamb neck or lamb ribs and you can clearly see that, so you may need to add some more meat to balance out the bone to meat ratio.
-I like to add some ox tongue or chicken livers etc. Honey's, after considerable research, who I mention above & below as a source of food for your dog feel that a third meat, a third bone and a third veg is a really good balance.
-Your dog however may need less veg perhaps so it's trial and error.
+I like to add some ox tongue or chicken livers etc. Honey's, after considerable research, who I mention above & below as a source of raw food for your dog feel that a third meat, a third bone and a third veg is a really good balance.
+Your dog however may need less veg perhaps, so, it's trial and error.
 You can find out more on this via the resource list I have provided below within any of the books.
 All I can tell you is it’s not rocket science and you will very quickly get used to doing it yourself.
-Trust me when I say it’s a fantastic feeling taking the control of your pet’s food (and health) back.
+Trust me when I say it’s a fantastic feeling taking back control of your pet’s food (and health).
 Just how it used to be!
 Of course you may be nervous at the thought of giving your dog a raw chicken carcass or a whole rabbit/carcass, so was I!
 It is after all an alien concept.
 You have loads of questions and not many answers at the moment and unless your vet is an advocate of raw feeding (unlikely) then you will be wondering who to turn to for the answers you need - I've been there!
 Fear not, see below.
 Or if you are not ready to hear all this yet then just set it aside and come back to it another time.
 That’s ok too.
 Take your time.
 I know only too well what a vertical shift in thinking needs to take place.

 What you need to remember is that your dog is not human, it’s not you, they have a different digestive system, one built for raw meaty bone and teeth to match.
 Although you can’t even imagine eating a raw chicken or a raw chicken carcass, (nor should you of course!), they however definitely can and it’s what their dreams are made of.
 A raw meaty bone diet will help keep them really healthy, keep their immune system strong, their teeth white, their gums healthy, give them the shiniest coat, the healthiest skin, help keep them disease and ailment free, have a long and healthy life and make them love you even more – if that’s possible!